 The Plan's investments are combined with the investments of the Hourly Plan in the PepsiCo Master Trust to maximize administrative efficiencies.
 Each participating plan has an interest in the PepsiCo Master Trust.
 Investment income, investment management fees and other direct expenses relating to the PepsiCo Master Trust are allocated to the individual plans based upon the average daily balances.
 A separate account is maintained reflecting the equitable share of each plan's participation in each investment within the PepsiCo Master Trust.
-The Plan's interest in the PepsiCo Master Trust was approximately 92% and 91% at December 31, 2015 and 2014, respectively.
+The Plan's interest in the net assets of the PepsiCo Master Trust was approximately 93% and 92% at December 31, 2016 and 2015, respectively.